List of Friday the 13th characters: Paula Mott

 Paula Mott arrives at Forest Green to help her friends Megan, Sissy and Cort run a summer camp for young children.
 Paula is the most sensible counsellor at the camp and prepares with Sissy for their arrival.
 Later Paula is trying to sleep as Sissy is killed, Paula dismisses it as a her friends joking around.
 She is awoken by one of the little girls at the summer camp called Nancy who claims she saw a "scary man", Paula comforts the little girl and takes her back to bed.
-Paula returns to the cabin and is spooked at the door blowing open, she sighs in relief as she realises it is the wind and goes to shut the door just as Jason bursts into the cabin, Paula screams and is thrown through a window head first then pulled back in by Jason and killed.
+Paula returns to the cabin and is spooked at the door blowing open, she sighs in relief as she realises it is the wind and goes to shut the door just as Jason bursts into the cabin, Paula screams and is thrown through a window head first then pulled back in by Jason and killed off-screen.

 Sheriff Garris and later, Megan, discover Paula's cabin completely covered in her blood but her body is never seen again.